Confused about what to eat when battling with PCOS?

-In addition to lifestyle modifications metformin may be considered for the treatment of weight, hormonal and metabolic outcomes related to PCOS.
+In addition to lifestyle modifications, metformin may be considered for the treatment of weight, hormonal and metabolic outcomes related to PCOS (4).

-Although metformin is considered by many to be a miracle drug, it doesn’t come without its own side effects and risks.
-Common side effects include gastrointestinal (GI) upset including nausea, vomiting, and diarrhea (which may play into its role of weight loss) and abdominal discomfort.
+Although metformin is considered by many to be a miracle drug, due to its insulin-sensitizing properties (among others), it doesn’t come without its own side effects and risks.
+Common side effects include gastrointestinal (GI) upset including nausea, vomiting, and diarrhea (which may play into its role in weight loss) and abdominal discomfort.

 As you can see, medications have their time and place when treating PCOS.
 However, they are certainly not without their potential adverse effects.